McFoggy/cssfx/README.md

 ### Embedded with homemade configuration

-If you need more control on how CSSFX will monitor your application & CSS changes, then you can using some extended functionalities of the `CSSFX` builder class.
+If you need more control on how CSSFX will monitor your application & CSS changes, then you can use some extended functionalities of the `CSSFX` builder class.

 There you will be able to: